zzdlabzm/POOE/README.md

 ```

 # Webserver
-The webserver of POOE is freely aceesible at http://zzdlab.com/pooe/index.php.
+The webserver of POOE is freely accessible at http://zzdlab.com/pooe/index.php.